theogiraudet/Bookshelf/docs/modules/interaction.md

   **State**: The specified events for the interaction entity will be removed.
 ```

-*Clear hover events for the interaction entity:*
+*Example: Clear hover events for the interaction entity:*

 ```mcfunction
 summon minecraft:interaction ~ ~ ~ { Tags: ["bs.entity.interaction"], width: 1f, height: 1f }